The Story of My Emergency Relocation — Destination Country Criteria (Part 5)

 Relocation takes a lot of time, money, paperwork, and stress.
 That's why I wanted to consider it as an investment and expected some additional benefit as a payoff.
 Visa-free or simplified travel or maybe citizenship opportunities for me or kids in the future.

-I would also prefer something with a more or less civilized, stable, and mature democratic political system because honestly, I got already fed up with a dictatorship, crisis every 5 years, and so on.
+I would also prefer something with a more or less civilized, stable, and mature democratic political system because honestly, I got already fed up with a dictatorship.

 I would like it to be an enabling environment that would make my lifestyle slightly healthier and maybe more interesting.

-Is there a country in the world that can match all of the conditions above?
+Is there a country in the world that can match all of the above conditions?